 What is Veterans’ Court?

 Some courts offer a program available to veterans called veterans court.
 The concept is that veterans may have had experiences or life situations that contributed in some way to the charge(s) filed against them.
-Veterans’ court seeks to address any underlying issues, such as medical conditions, unemployment, lack of education, homelessness, mental health or substance abuse.
+Veterans court seeks to address any underlying issues, such as medical conditions, unemployment, lack of education, homelessness, mental health or substance abuse.
 Veterans’ court can also expedite access to veteran-specific resources.

-If a defendant goes to veterans’ court, the defendant will be participating in some sort of educational program, counseling, or in some cases even inpatient treatment is possible.
+If a defendant goes to veterans court, the defendant will be participating in some sort of educational program, counseling, or in some cases even inpatient treatment is possible.

 Who Is Eligible for Veterans’ Court?

 Individuals who are on active duty or who have served in the military, regardless of discharge, are eligible to participate in veterans’ court.
 If a defendant was dishonorably discharged or is otherwise ineligible for services through the Veteran’s Affairs, the defendant would have to pay out of pocket for any classes, counseling or treatment.

 Depending on the specific facts of a case and the defendant’s criminal history, the prosecutor can prevent a defendant from participating in veterans’ court.